edithturn/CKAD-training/Categories/Application-Design-and-Build.md

 # Define, build and modify container images
 Create and build images, create and run containers.
-Basic commands:

 ## What is Docker?